-Our new location is central to the Monterey Bay Area, close to Hwy.
+Our location is central to the Monterey Bay Area, close to Hwy.
 1 with ample street parking.
 We have two yoga rooms, a spacious lobby, private changing booths, and a full retail selection.

 Our instructors are certified, experienced, and passionate about supporting you to get all the healing and performance benefits of a yoga practice.